As a vegan, my food choices are very limited.

 Making the most out of your Google My Business photos

 Depending on your business case, Google photos are one of the touching points for your new customers to discover your offer.
 In case you are a restaurant or a hotel, then the photos you will manage on your Google My Business account will be a strong selling point to get new guests on board.

 The goal with photos is to make your Google My Business profile appeal live and make people feel that you are right there, ready to serve them.

-To make the most out of these photos, here is a list of few ideas that you can do:
+To make the most out of these photos and stand out from the competition, here is a list of few ideas that you can do:

 - Hire a professional to capture the best moments in your local business

 - Make sure photos are authentic and updated